SilensAngelusNex/silensangelusnex.github.com/_posts/2017-09-05-daleville.md

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/daleville/20170830_134645.jpg "View from Humpback Mountain")

+We hiked from Waynesboro straight to Reed's Gap, home of the Devil's Backbone Brewery.
+The guy **Pickles** stayed with (her dad's first boss, who just finished a section hike) picked us up at the trail and took us to the brewery.
+It looked like a restaurants that belonged at Disney.
+The food was great!
+I got some French Dip barbecue stuff that really hit the spot.
+I'm looking forward to the breakfast; it's supposed to be huge.

 ### Day 93 - August 31
 ---

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/daleville/20170831_094901.jpg "The Devils Backbone Brewery")

+The breakfast lived up to expectations, so we got a late start out of the brewery this morning.
+They shuttled us back to the trail in a the back of a pick-up truck. **Nature Boy** was extatic about riding in the bed "just like in movies."
+The end of the day was a huge climb straight up The Priest.
+It wasn't steep, but it was four straight miles of climbing.
+Once we got to the shelter at the top we read the log book, which hikers have turned into somthing of a confessional, displaying all of their trail sins.
+Most of them were comedic, but there was a handful of actually terrible ones.

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/daleville/20170831_122439.jpg "On Three Ridges Mountain")